-Virtual Strides has directly donated more than $245,000 to several great charities and has helped raise more than $74,000 more for charity through our Partners Program since our first event in January, 2015.
+Virtual Strides has directly donated more than $637,000 to dozens of great charities and has helped raise an additional $536,000 more for charity through our Partners Program since our first event in January, 2015.
 The response to our business has been overwhelmingly positive, with tens of thousands of people participating in our virtual races and applauding our efforts.
 As support for our site has continued to grow, so has the number of people who either don’t understand what we are doing or are against what we are doing for whatever reason.
 Rather than continuing to answer the same questions over and over via our social media accounts and through email, this page is an attempt to address the most common questions and concerns.

 Virtual Strides is not a Charity

 First, as is explained in our FAQ, Virtual Strides is not a charity.
 We are a for-profit small business.
 The difference between our small business and 99% of other small businesses is that ours is based around the idea of raising money for various charities.
 Not only do our events provide motivation for people to better themselves, but they give people a way to contribute to worthy causes while working toward their own personal goals.
 The vast majority of businesses (large or small) give little or nothing to charity, and that is their right and their choice.
 I would never criticize a charitable individual or a company for “not giving enough” to charity, as I believe every bit helps.
 That said, I do think the world would be a much better place if all businesses were at least a little bit philanthropic.